ElsonRenatoDeFranca/netflix-feign-client/README.md

-# netflix-feign-client
+This project shows how to use two main libraries from Netflix: Hystrix and Feign.
+Firstly we will display the usage of Feign and after that we will use Hystrix to provide a solution for circuit break.

-This project implements two main ideas brought by Netflix: Circuit breaker pattern and Feign.
+# Netflix Feign

 Feign is a Java to HTTP client binder inspired by Retrofit, JAXRS-2.0, and WebSocket.
 Feign's first goal was reducing the complexity of binding Denominator uniformly to HTTP APIs regardless of ReSTfulness.